Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons20.md

 ## Conclusion
 - Using modifiers like `onlyOwner` simplifies contract development by centralizing common conditions, reducing code repetition, and enhancing contract readability and maintainability.

+## 🧑‍💻 Test yourself
+1. 📕 Why is it beneficial to use modifiers for access control?

+2. 🧑‍💻 Implement a modifier named onlyAfter(uint256 _time) that ensures a function can only be executed after a specified time.